delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Where \|v\| is the number of nodes.

+I believe this notation is used because it is the notation used in the book "Artificial Intelligence: A Modern Approach" by Russel and Norvig and because this book is **the** book on Artifical Intelligence everyone uses their notation.

+**b** is the branching factor of the tree.
+**d** is the shallowest goal node (the lowest level at which a node is a goal for a given search problem) **m** is the maximum length of any path in the state space.

 ### Disadvantages

-Breadth First Search is very, very slow and requires a lot of memory.
+Breadth First Search is very, very slow and requires a lot of memory, however, on a smaller graph / tree it is efficient.

 ## Depth First Search